maxtkc/mos-herb-site/grow.md

 ![](/assets/images/webp/mo_in_garden.webp){: style="float: right; width: 40%"}

-- From garden to cupboard: Our clinical herbalist can bring your garden into your spice rack!
+- From garden to cupboard: We can bring your garden into your spice rack!
 Let Mo know how you’d like to use your garden, and leave the processing to them.
 - DIY: Want to learn how to make medicine yourself?
 Mo will come show your